Simplify Your Life to Attract Better Opportunities

 She points out that we’re used to rolling out of bed in the morning, dashing through the shower, eating breakfast while reading the paper, packing the kids off to school, driving to work on automatic while thinking about everything else, going through our work day, etc. Then back home again we fall into an evening routine, dinner, clean up, television, all on automatic.
 And, while weekends might present some break from the routine, we end up going to the same restaurants, seeing the same people, and going to the same places.

 At one point, I realized that I had fallen into the automatic pilot trap.
 Even on weekends, my husband and I always went to the same restaurants and ordered the same things.
 We just didn’t even have the space to think about what else we could try or do, so we fell into a rut.
+So, how do we simplify our life once we’ve fallen into a rut?

 St. James points out that “Living on automatic pilot is often what makes it possible for us to do all the things we feel we have to do.
 We squeeze into our days new chores or commitments, adding another errand here, another lunch date there, without considering whether we really have the time to do them, let alone the desire.”